AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 In the second flow cell iteration, the subteam inserted sand grains into the flow cell to form multiple constrictions.
 As flocs flowed between the sand grains, the team captured videos to determine where on the sand grains the flocs deposited.

 First, the subteam placed multiple rows of sand in the flow cell, but it became difficult to track the floc particles due to the sand grains' three-dimensional nature.
-It was difficult to determine whether flocs deposited above, below or beside the sand grains.
+It was uncertain whether flocs deposited above, below or beside the sand grains.
 The subteam simplified the constriction by replacing the multiple rows with a single row of sand grains.
-However, particle deposition location remained ambiguous.
+However, the exact locations of particle deposition remained ambiguous.
 Also, when an insufficient number of sand grains were placed in the flow cell, wide spaces opened between the sand grains for fluid to flow through.

-**Tommy**:
+**Tommy (basically done)**:
 Despite these issues, another version of the flow cell's second iteration was developed, containing several more rows of sand than the first version.
 Instead of the camera recording floc activity at the top of a sand-bed, the camera recorded floc activity in the midst of a sand-bed.
-A comparison of Figures 19 and 23 clarify this concept.
+A comparison of Figures 19 and 23 clarifies this distinction.
 Despite the aforementioned sources of error, such as the uncertain location of floc-deposition, general flow patterns were still discernible.

 These ideas are discussed in the following sections.